ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 could lead to unnecessary delays for the connections attempting to use Quick-Start.
 The Quick-Start method is discussed as an example in {{?RFC9049}}.

-Alhough out of the scope of this document, a proponent of a new algorithm could alternatively seek publication as an Informational or Experimental RFC via the Internet Research Task Force (IRTF).
+Alhough out of the scope of this document, proponents of a new algorithm could alternatively seek publication as an Informational or Experimental RFC via the Internet Research Task Force (IRTF).